 Blooom is a unique platform offering robo-advising and investment management for employer retirement plans, such as a 401(k).
 Blooom also manages eligible IRA, 401(a), 403(b), 457 and TSP (Thrift Savings Plan) accounts.

 Connecting your account for management is simple on Blooom’s easy-to-use website.
 Once you’re set up, you receive a free financial analysis and custom-fit investment strategy plan.
 If you like what you see, you’re in business.
-Its sophisticated software will design a customized portfolio and offer in-depth investment planning from there.
+If you hire blooom, Its sophisticated software will design a customized portfolio for you.

 You can choose from 3 tiers, Essentials ($45 yearly), Standard ($120 yearly) and Unlimited ($250).
 Only the top 2 tiers include robo-advising, but all include personalized portfolios.